|Step 1 - Select Theme File|

 Select Theme Maker Wizard command from the Tools menu to start the Theme Maker wizard.

 The first time a start page outlining the purpose and the basic steps of the wizard is opened.
 To skip the start page in the future, mark the Don't show this page again check box.
 Click Next to continue.

 Choose between creating a new theme from scratch, creating a new theme based on an existing one or modifying an existing theme.

-To base the new theme on an existing one, choose the base theme in this drop-down.
+- Template: To base the new theme on an existing one, choose the base theme in this drop-down.
 The drop-down will list all existing themes in your default QlikView theme folder.
-At the bottom of the list a Browse... option for browsing for theme files in other locations is found.
+At the bottom of the list is a Browse... option for browsing for theme files in other locations.

 Click Next to continue.
 The Save As dialog will appear when creating a new theme.

 When building a theme take one or more groups of formatting properties from an existing object.
 The source object can be any sheet object, any sheet or even the document itself.

 - Source: Select the source object from the list in the drop-down box.
 The drop-down list contains a list of all available objects in the document.
 The active object will be pre-selected.